-The Corporation's strategy has been to focus on several core competencies within the aerospace industry.
-These include precision machining of a wide variety of aerospace material, composites, complex high technology magnesium and aluminium alloy castings, repair and overhaul technologies and design of structures.
-The Corporation seeks to leverage these core competencies where these abilities are critical in meeting customer needs.
-See "Risks inherent in Magellan's Business -The Corporation may need to expend significant capital to keep pace with technological developments in its industry."
+Specialized skills and knowledge are required by the Corporation to compete in the aerospace industry.
+These include skills required to perform precision machining of a wide variety of aerospace materials, to manufacture and assemble aerostructures, to assemble complex engine components, to manufacture highly complex magnesium and aluminium alloy castings, to perform repair and overhaul of engines and associated components and to design certain aerospace structures.
+The Corporation also invests in leading technologies in order to advance its capabilities and to maintain a competitive advantage.
+See "Risks inherent in Magellan's Business - The Corporation may need to expend significant capital to keep pace with technological developments in its industry." and "Risks inherent in Magellan's Business - Competitive market for skilled labour may adversely impact the Corporation's operations".